CarlosAlexandre197/Definition_of_Age/README.md

-# Definicao_de_Idade
+# Definition_of_Age
-Programa para definir a idade de uma pessoa.
-Utilizando IF / ELIF e o operador lógico AND.
+Program to define the age of a person.
+Using IF / ELIF and the AND logical operator.